Choosing the Right Type of Web Hosting

 Cons of Shared Hosting

-Dipping your toes in the waters of the internet.
-Shared hosting is inexpensive, so it’s an easy way to try setting up and running your site without spending much money.
+Those dipping your toes in the waters of the internet.
+Shared hosting is inexpensive, so it’s an easy way to set up and run your site without spending much money.
 If you decide you need your own server/pool later on, upgrading is easy.

 Pros of Cloud Hosting